-The group mitigates liquidity risk by diversifying its funding across different markets, funding sources, maturities and instruments and through the use of long-term funding.
-Contingency plans exist both for the group and the SpareBank 1 alliance for managing the liquidity situation in periods of capital market turbulence.
-These plans address both bank-specific and systemic crises and a combination of the two.
+The group reduces its liquidity risk through guidelines and limits designed to achieve a diversified balance sheet, both on the asset and liability side.
+Preparedness plans have been drawn up both for the group and the SpareBank 1 Alliance to handle the liquidity situation in periods of turbulent capital markets.
+The bank’s liquidity situation is stress tested on a monthly basis using various maturities and crisis scenarios: bank-specific, for the financial market in general or a combination of internal and external factors.
 The group's objective is to survive twelve months of ordinary operations without access to fresh external funding while housing prices fall 30 per cent.
 In the same period minimum requirements to LCR shall be fulfilled.

-The average residual maturity on the portfolio of senior bonds and covered bonds at the end of the first half was 2.98 years.
-The overall LCR at the same point was 150 per cent and the average overall LCR in the second quarter was 151 per cent.
-The LCR in Norwegian kroner at quarter-end was 117 and for euro there is net cash flows in.
+The average residual maturity on debt created by issue of securities at the end of the first half year 2019 was 3.3 years.
+The overall LCR at the same point was 165 per cent and the average overall LCR in the first half year was 147 per cent.
+The LCR in Norwegian kroner at quarter-end was 152 per cent.
+In euro there was a net cash inflow.